Southminster

-Southminster is a town and electoral ward on the Dengie Peninsula in the Maldon district of Essex in the East of England.
+Southminster is a town and civil parish on the Dengie Peninsula in the Maldon district of Essex in the East of England.
 It lies about 3 mi north of Burnham-on-Crouch and 10 mi south-east of Maldon; it is approximately 52 mi east-north-east of London.
 To the north is the River Blackwater, which is tidal, and, since Roman times, has been the gateway to trading in the area.
+At the 2021 census the parish had a population of 4,828.

+Etymology

+The village's name is basically similar in meaning to that of Westminster in London; from Old English Suðmynstre, meaning "south minster".

 History

 Southminster is in the centre of the Dengie peninsula, which once formed a hundred of the same name.

 A major horse market used to be held annually in the town.

 Southminster marshes were a favourite centre for hare coursing in Victorian times.

 Pandole Wood contains ancient earthworks believed to date from the Iron Age.
 The landscape surrounding the town, and elsewhere on the peninsula, is characterized by a pattern of strictly rectangular field boundaries, with evidence of a unit of measurement having been applied to the scheme as a whole.
 Middle Saxon administrations have been suggested as its origin, although the road to the Roman Saxon Shore fort of Othona at Bradwell-on-Sea also conforms to the pattern.